Sifato5/Attention-Based-NABPs-Classification/README.md

 Python/3.12.7<br>
 TensorFlow/2.18.0<br>

-# N.B: Please use .fasta file format to predict desired sequences using our pre-trained models.
-Models will provide accurate class of input proteins with prediction confidence.
+# Please use the .fasta file format to input sequences for prediction with our pre-trained models.
+These models will accurately classify the proteins and provide confidence scores for each prediction.